jsh/PythonPowerTools/README.md

 * I need to enhance `bin/port` and `bin/writeport` to work on Linux.
 Right now, they just work on my Mac.

+* Starting with spell, I ran out of quota for Gemini Pro 2.5 and had to fall back to Gemini 2.5 Flash.
+Perhaps these won't be as good.
+The conversions are much faster, and lack both the preamble, about what the conversion will do, and the explanation afterwards of how the converted code works.

+* Even with Flash, tools with huge amounts of internal data, like `factor` or `banner` convert slowly.

 ## Notes